 The Federal Reserve Bank of Atlanta and Georgia State University's Evidence-Based Cybersecurity Research Group are collaborating to find solutions to address online payments-related financial fraud.

 - Using a strategy identified by the Federal Reserve Bank of Atlanta, the research group is surveilling the dark web and encrypted web channels to better understand the implications of online criminal payments-related activity.
 The two teams will analyze their findings and share them within the Federal Reserve System and with the payments industry to promote safer, more efficient payment solutions and practices.

 - The research group is also working to identify how the introduction of central bank digital currencies (CBDC) will affect online criminal markets in other countries.
 CBDC is a general term for a version of currency that may use an electronic record or digital token to represent the digital form of a nation’s currency.

 The Federal Reserve Bank of Atlanta is committed to sharing knowledge and encourages an open dialogue through a variety of channels.
 Channels can include conferences, forums, webinars, and podcasts.
 We also write research papers and articles.

 - Third-party processors and technology service providers

 Atlanta Fed events are typically open to these audiences.
 We will post event details here and on the Atlanta Fed News and Events page.

-Atlanta Fed cohosts webinar
+Atlanta Fed cohosts webinars